UtrechtUniversity/davrods/README.md

 Davrods - An Apache WebDAV interface to iRODS
 =============================================

+**NOTE**: The Davrods README on the iRODS 4.1 branch (this file) is not being actively maintained and may be out of date.
+Please see the master branch for up-to-date information.

 Davrods provides access to iRODS servers using the WebDAV protocol.
 It is a bridge between the WebDAV protocol and the iRODS API, implemented as an Apache HTTPD module.